Tobacco usage in sport: Smokeless tobacco

-Smokeless tobacco: chewing tobacco, spit tobacco, dry snuff, snus, or ‘tabac à chiquer’ in France, is very common in some sports.
+Smokeless tobacco: chewing tobacco, spit tobacco, dry snuff, snus, or tabac à chiquer in France, is common in some sports.
 There is little data on the number of athletes that use smokeless tobacco, but a study showed that approximately 45 percent of major league baseball players have been reported to use smokeless tobacco.
 Athletes apparently used smokeless tobacco to enhance their performance because nicotine improved certain aspects of physiology.
 However, it has been found that smokeless tobacco can cause many harmful health effects such as cancer, mouth and tooth problems, heart disease and high blood pressure.